-Mary now has an income of over £200 every 6 months from her farm, and makes a profit of £30 per day from her new business.
+Mary now has an income of over £300 per month!
 This income has allowed Mary to send all of her 5 children to secondary school for the first time this year, and has helped to improve her own and her family’s quality of life.

 Your support will make a difference to the lives of women and girls in Kenya

 £40 could fund agricultural training, seeds and tools for one woman, like Mary, and help to transform their lives.